Medical Advocacy & Outreach's Telehealth Services

 - 94% of clients in the program are retained in HIV medical care

 - For every dollar spent on patients through this program, MAO saved $1.44 in future medical costs for the patient

 - Retention care, no-show rates, viral retention rates have improved at a higher rate than in-person care, especially for younger and older patient populations

 - Named winner of the 2015 American Academy of HIV Medicine Institute for Technology in Health Care HIV Practice award.

-- In 2015, the Alabama governor nominated MOA's CEO, Michael Murphree, to the state's healthcare task force.
+- In 2015, the Alabama governor nominated MAO's CEO, Michael Murphree, to the state's healthcare task force.
 The White House has also extended an invitation for Murphree to advocate for policies and bolster rural healthcare capabilities for those living with HIV.

-The Medical Advocacy and Outreach is featured in RHIhub's Rural HIV/AIDS Prevention and Treatment Toolkit.
+- MAO is featured in RHIhub's Rural HIV/AIDS Prevention and Treatment Toolkit.

 HIV and AIDS

 November 17, 2014

 November 7, 2017